openfl/OpenFLDevelopersGuide/working-with-byte-arrays/README.md

 The compress() method allows you to compress a ByteArray in accordance with a compression algorithm that you specify as a parameter.
 The uncompress() method allows you to uncompress a compressed ByteArray in accordance with a compression algorithm.
 After calling compress() and uncompress(), the length of the byte array is set to the new length and the position property is set to the end.

 The CompressionAlgorithm class defines constants that you can use to specify the compression algorithm.
 The ByteArray class supports the deflate (AIR-only), zlib, and lzma algorithms.
 The zlib compressed data format is described at [http://www.ietf.org/rfc/rfc1950.txt](http://www.ietf.org/rfc/rfc1950.txt).
-The lzma algorithm was added for Flash Player 11.4 and AIR 3.4\.
+The lzma algorithm was added for OpenFL 11.4 and AIR 3.4\.
 It is described at [http://www.7-zip.org/7z.html](http://www.7-zip.org/7z.html).

 The deflate compression algorithm is used in several compression formats, such as zlib, gzip, and some zip implementations.
 The deflate compression algorithm is described at [http://www.ietf.org/rfc/rfc1951.txt](http://www.ietf.org/rfc/rfc1951.txt).